russhustle/leetpattern/docs/md/1671_minimum_number_of_removals_to_make_mountain_array.md

 ## 1671.
-Minimum Number Of Removals To Make Mountain Array
+Minimum Number of Removals to Make Mountain Array